Build a Web Barcode Reader with Python FastAPI: Read Barcodes from Uploaded Images

 });

-Step 4: Run the Web Barcode Reader Application
+Step 4: Run and Test the Barcode Scanner Application

 1. In your terminal, navigate to the project directory and run: